 Thanks FUNDIVO.COM for the statistics.

-Here is also a WONDERFUL DIGITAL MARKETING INFOGRAPHIC with even more statistics.
+Here is also a WONDERFUL DIGITAL MARKETING INFOGRAPHIC with even more statistics from 2015.

 Think about the purpose of your campaign.
 Either you want to sell products for Valentine’s Day gifts or organize a sale on Valentine’s Day because you love your customers.
 Your newsletter campaign schedule depends on this purpose and the ability to ship fast.
 6-7 days before Feb 14 is the best time to launch your campaign, unless your shipping takes longer.

 Last year I have received an awesome email offer a day before V-day, but the shipping would take three days.
-So it was pointless to buy it online and I was forced to look for other gifts.
+So it was pointless to buy it online and I had to look for other gifts.

 Think about the subject line.
 I wouldn’t recommend sending the email with “simple and sincere” subject line “Happy Valentine’s Day”.
 Skimming the last year subject lines in my inbox as well as some of Soundest clients, I see that this subject line was the most common among all subject lines.
 The open rates were not stunning.
 So this year think over something more original.

 Men usually feel difficulties with picking the gifts for their ladies.
 So you could solve their problems right in the subject line, for example, “Does Valentine need some help?
 5 perfect gifts for her”.
-You may also consider including some emojis.
+You may also consider including some emojis or expand your subject line idea in the preheader.

 It is a nice occasion to send a special email.
 Include romantic/funny video, cute animated GIF, or scratch card with a surprise inside.
 It will create a positive emotion and encourage subscribers to click on the call-to-action button.
 How to make it right you will find in previous blog post: A Promotional Email.
 3 Easy Ways To Make It Highly Engaging